Paper invented in China

 How Ts’ai Lun made paper

 He may have based his idea on bark cloth, which was very common in China and also made from mulberry bark.
+Hemp cloth was also common in China.
 Ts’ai Lun’s paper was a big success, and began to be used all over China.
 With paper available, Buddhist monks in China began to work on ways of mass-producing prayers.
 By 650 AD they were block-printing prayers.

 Paper reaches Japan, Korea, and Iran